 In March of this year, Exhibition Hub launched a brand-new project, Gustav Klimt – The Immersive Experience, in the Brussels Horta Gallery, Belgium.
 The most famous works in the oeuvre of the Austrian Art Nouveau painter are for the most part exhibited in different Viennese museums.
 But thanks to the wonderful world of immersive technologies and Barco visualization, the Belgian people can also experience Klimt’s works in all its splendor.
 Exhibition Hub’s concept is to move their exhibitions to different cities around the world, so keep an eye out for one coming to a place near you.

-Last year we sat together with four museum experts to discuss their views on the future of museums.
 Arnold Van de Water, partner at Factorr and acting as general manager of the touring Meet Vincent van Gogh Experience, indicates that there’s a difference in museums in terms of being open to new ideas: “Science & natural history museums have the drive towards innovative technology, it’s in their DNA.
 Whereas, art museums traditionally tend to be more conservative.”
 Still, we see technology playing an increasingly important role in establishing (art) museum experiences in the future.

 But before you start your Musetech adventure, there are some things to keep in mind.
 In this article we summed up the experts’ three tips to include technology in your museum.

 In conclusion, when used correctly, new visualization technologies are a great way to enrich the visitor experience and increase the success of your museums.
 Check out the Barco portfolio for more inspiration, or reach out for more information.